mattschouten/trip-planner-block-exercise-template/README.md

 Do not submit your exercise as a pull request against this the `trip-planner-block-exercise-template` repository.
 If you would like to use Github pull requests, [create a new repository from the template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) and create a pull request in your repository.

+Instructions for easily running WordPress and seeing the block involved in this exercise are found in [trip-timer-plugin/README.md](trip-timer-plugin/README.md).

 ## Suggested Problem Statement

 Hi!